Pipeline requirements for Ultra Tasks

 • If the output is not sent, then the original HTTP request sent to the FeedMaster hangs, eventually reaching a timeout.

-• If more than one output document is generated, then SnapLogic only sends the first one back as the response to the original HTTP request.
+• If more than one output document is generated, then SnapLogic Platform only sends the first one back as the response to the original HTTP request.
 This behavior is different from a Triggered Task, where all of the documents sent to the unlinked output are sent back in the response.

-• Error views are implicitly added to all Snaps when the Pipeline is executed in Ultra mode, regardless of how the Snaps are configured.
+• Error views are implicitly added to all Snaps when the pipeline is executed in Ultra mode, regardless of how the Snaps are configured.